 I also used pretty much the same clothing for my other trip to northern Norway when I visited Svalbard in winter.

 This guide for what to wear in Norway in winter might not be very fashionable, but it will keep you warm and comfortable.
+If you are visiting Norway on a cruise, this winter packing list will work as well, but you may want to pack a few nice outfits for dinner.
 Find out!

 Before we continue with the winter packing list for Norway, here are a few things you should know.
 First, don’t rely on the forecasted temperatures.
 Second, don’t worry about arctic clothing.
 Here’s why.